 The French national rail company has undertaken a major rebranding project – their first in almost two decades – to publicise and maximise their new dot brand.
 They shifted their main site from voyages-sncf.com to oui.sncf, and all their services now include the word ‘yes’ (Ouigo, OuiBus and inOui).

 Not only is this part of the company’s efforts to make themselves more innovative and hit different market segments, the new branding and the shorter, snappier dot brand opens new opportunities in terms of marketing.
 Such a clear call to action is valuable when trying to advertise online, tapping into social media and search terms to ensure their brand is the first one found where possible.

 Interestingly, France is one of the top three regions in the world by dot brand domain registrations, with 25 of the dot brand applications coming from the country.

 How do I get mine?

 The marketing potential of a dot brand is vast and largely untapped.
 Despite some big brands starting to explore the opportunities available to them in this new online space, we are only scratching the surface of a new digital marketing phenomena that can suit all manner of companies across diverse industries, as our three different examples demonstrate.

 As consumer awareness in the possibility for different, unique domains grows in the coming years, we can expect a great influx of companies seeking their own dot brand when the next round of applications is opened.
-This is likely to be in 2020 or 2021, leaving brands with potentially just over 18 months to prepare strategies and create the infrastructure to ensure the application is successful.
+This is likely to be in 2021, leaving brands with potentially just over 18 months to prepare strategies and create the infrastructure to ensure the application is successful.
 The requirements may be stringent, but for any brand serious about competing online, a branded domain is fast-becoming non-negotiable.
 Read more about the process and the possibilities here.

 To learn more about dot brand domains and how Nominet can help your business, please get in touch.